WasmEdge/docs/docs/embed/c/reference/latest.md

 sidebar_position: 1
 ---

-# C API 0.13.0 Documentation (WORK IN PROGRESS)
+# C API {{ wasmedge_version }} Documentation

-[WasmEdge C API](https://github.com/WasmEdge/WasmEdge/blob/master/include/api/wasmedge/wasmedge.h) denotes an interface to access the WasmEdge runtime at version `0.13.0`.
+[WasmEdge C API](https://github.com/WasmEdge/WasmEdge/blob/master/include/api/wasmedge/wasmedge.h) denotes an interface to access the WasmEdge runtime at version `{{ wasmedge_version }}`.
 The following are the guides to working with the C APIs of WasmEdge.

 ## WasmEdge Installation